cvetomir-todorov/CecoChat/docs/03-infrastructure-01-main.md

   - [Materialize](https://hub.docker.com/repository/docker/cvetomirtodorov/cecochat-materialize)
   - [Messaging](https://hub.docker.com/repository/docker/cvetomirtodorov/cecochat-messaging)

-# Run
+# Run locally

 Despite there is quite a bit of code written a good part of it is a proof-of-concept.
 In order to validate the implementation a lot of physical infrastructure is required which is quite expensive unfortunately.
 Nevertheless the system is functioning and with a machine powerful enough everything could be powered up **locally**.
 I've used `docker-compose` in order to run the required servers and the solution itself since it is also containerized.
-I've limited the memory for most of the containers to `512 MB`.
+I've limited the memory for most of the containers to `128 MB` or `256 MB` but there are a few which require `512 MB`.

 ## Run 3rd party components